stfc/cloud-deployed-apps/docs/DEPLOYING_APPS.md

 **NOTE:** If you're NOT using `capi` - make sure you set these labels accordingly for your cluster.

-For `capi` you can set node labels like so:
+If you want to change the node labels that capi uses - you can do so like this:

 ```
 openstack-cluster: